 I received the Maîtrise Es-Sciences (B.S. degree) in Mathematics in 1978, the Diplôme d'Etudes Approfondies (M.S. degree) in Statistics in 1979, and the Doctorat de 3ème cycle in Modeling of Computer Systems in 1981, all from the University of Paris XI, Orsay, France.
 In 1987 I received the Doctorat d'Etat in Applied Mathematics from the University Pierre and Marie Curie (Paris 6), Paris, France.
-Since December 1981 I have been with INRIA where I am currently director of research and member of the project-team MAESTRO devoted to the modeling of computer systems and telecommunications networks.
+Since December 1981 I have been with Inria where I am currently a senior research scientist (Directeur de Recherche) and a member of the project-team MAESTRO devoted to the modeling of computer systems and telecommunications networks.
 I held visiting appointments at the University of Massachusetts (1993-94), at the University of Maryland (1987) and at North Carolina State University (1988).
 I am interested in modeling, performance evaluation and control of communication networks.

-From July 2007 to June 2010, I was the scientific deputy (délégué scientifique) of the INRIA Sophia Antipolis - Méditerranée Research Centre and chair of its scientific board (comité des projets).
-Since September 1st, 2012, I have been the chairman of the Inria Evaluation Committee.
+From July 2007 to June 2010 I was the scientific deputy (Délégué Scientifique) of the Inria Sophia Antipolis - Méditerranée Research Centre and chair of its scientific board (Comité des Projets).
+From September 2012 to August 2015 I was the chairman of the Inria Evaluation Committee.

-From March 1st, 2015 to February 29th, 2016 I will be on sabbatical leave at MIT in the Laboratory for Information & Decision Systems (LIDS).
+I am currently on sabbatical leave at MIT in the Laboratory for Information & Decision Systems (LIDS).